 This article is part of the Center for Media & Democracy's spotlight on global corporations.

 The Center for Consumer Freedom (CCF) (formerly called the "Guest Choice Network (GCN)") is a front group run by Rick Berman's PR firm Berman & Co. for the restaurant, alcohol, tobacco and other industries.
-It runs media campaigns which oppose the efforts of scientists, doctors, health advocates, animal advocates, environmentalists and groups like Mothers Against Drunk Driving, calling them "the Nanny Culture -- the growing fraternity of food cops, health care enforcers, anti-meat activists, and meddling bureaucrats who 'know what's best for you.'"
+It changed its name to the Center for Organizational Research and Education in early 2014.
+It runs media campaigns that oppose the efforts of scientists, doctors, health advocates, animal advocates, environmentalists and groups like Mothers Against Drunk Driving, calling them "the Nanny Culture -- the growing fraternity of food cops, health care enforcers, anti-meat activists, and meddling bureaucrats who 'know what's best for you.'"

 CCF is registered as a tax-exempt, non-profit organization under the IRS code 501(c)(3).
 Its advisory board is comprised mainly of representatives from the restaurant, meat and alcoholic beverage industries.

 - 2 Tactics

 - 3 Selected Campaigns